AxaFrance/spring-ai-workshop/workshop/bonus/bonus-3.md

 public RAGService(ChatClient.Builder builder, @Value("classpath:/prompt-system.md") Resource promptSystem, RAGDataService dataService) {
     this.dataService = dataService;

-    List<String> forbiddenWords = List.of("Vehicle");
+    List<String> forbiddenWords = List.of("Vehicles");

     this.chatClient = builder
             .defaultSystem(promptSystem)
             .defaultAdvisors(
-                    QuestionAnswerAdvisor.builder((dataService.getVectorStore())).build(),
                     SafeGuardAdvisor.builder().sensitiveWords(forbiddenWords).build()
             )
             .build();

-    promptTemplate = new PromptTemplate("""
-            Answer the question based on this context:
-            {context}

-            Question:
-            {question}
-            """);
 }
 ```

 The example is pretty dumb but the purpose is to demonstrate the SafeGuardAdvisor feature :
 - Here we did juste declare the word "vehicle" as sensitive
-- Consequently any query to the RAG engine involving a retrieval of context that includes this word will be censored.
+- Consequently, any query to the RAG engine involving a retrieval of context that includes this word will be censored.

 For the same reason that we saw in bonus 2 we don't have to deal with similarity search process and the addition of the context to the prompt,
 as this is natively supported.

 ## Solution Hands-on : SafeGuardAdvisor

-If needed, the solution can be checked in the `solution/bonus-2` folder (RAGService-SafeGuardAdvisor).
+If needed, the solution can be checked in the `solution/bonus-3` folder (RAGService-SafeGuardAdvisor).

 ## Time to ask LLM about our document !